icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 ![Equation 15 and 16](images/naca-tn-1472/Equation15_16.png)
 ![Equation 17](images/naca-tn-1472/Equation17.png)

-An alternative way of calculating tok was selected:
+An alternative way of calculating "tok" was selected:

 >Experiments in clouds, in the process of calibrating a free-air thermometer installation (reference 13), showed that by multiplying